 If you are pregnant, other than eating a whole range of healthy foods, you will have to drink enough water too.
 Your doctor must have advised you to stay hydrated during pregnancy, and for good reasons, of course.
-Dehydration can be hard to detect but it can cause several problems during pregnancy.
+Dehydration can be hard to detect but it can cause several health problems during pregnancy.
 Yes, it can be problematic for anyone, but more so for pregnant women.
 Most cases of dehydration in pregnancy are mild, but severe cases of it can affect the health of both the mother and the baby.
 In this article, we have talked about dehydration during pregnancy, its causes, and some dehydration prevention tips, too.
 Let’s read about dehydration and pregnancy.

 What Is Dehydration?

 Dehydration happens when your body loses more water than it replenishes.
 So if the water you drink does not replenish the lost fluids, you may become dehydrated.
 Dehydration can lead to other conditions like heat cramps, heat exhaustion, and stroke.
 It can even make your body struggle to perform normal functions.
 You will need more water during pregnancy as your body will make blood and fluids for your baby, hence staying hydrated is necessary.

 Causes of Dehydration During Pregnancy

 There are several reasons that could cause dehydration during pregnancy.
 Noticing the dehydration in pregnancy due to these reasons is vital as you can then take the necessary measures to correct the same.